Tinkerforge/doc/en/source/Hardware/Bricks/HAT_Zero_Brick.rst

 This is done through a configuration that is read by Raspian from an EEPROM on the HAT.

-If you use a non-standard linux image that does not have the ``raspi-config`` framework or a different board that has a compatible pin header but  adifferent processor this will not work automatically.
+If you use a non-standard Linux image that does not have the ``raspi-config`` framework or a different board that has a compatible pin header but a different processor this will not work automatically.

 In this case the Brick Daemon can do the necessary configuration to the SPI and GPIO